-Another favorite combo of ours is peanut butter ice cream topped with a big spoon of marshmallow whip, some hot fudge sauce, and crushed Oreos.
+Another favorite combo of ours is peanut butter ice cream topped with a big spoon of marshmallow whip, some hot fudge or chocolate sauce, and crushed Oreos.
 So fun!

 Heath candy bar also pairs perfectly with the peanut butter and chocolate fudge – we chop it up and sprinkle it over the top.

 Of course, if sundaes aren’t your thing, then you can also scoop peanut butter ice cream into a cone.
 Waffle cones are a favorite in our house.
 No bowl or spoon needed to enjoy this frozen treat!

 It’s important to store your peanut butter ice cream properly, as it can get freezer burn easily.
 The easiest way to store homemade ice cream is in a loaf pan.
 Just pour the ice cream in and keep it tightly wrapped with a double layer of plastic wrap.
 You can store it in other containers or pans, just be sure that they are freezer-safe and have a tight seal (or wrap them with plastic wrap).
 You can find many ice scream storage container options on Amazon.